 - Parent of a Fall 2019 Latitudes Year Student

 How has Carpe Diem been monitoring the Coronavirus pandemic?

 We are actively monitoring reports from the CDC, the WHO, the US Department of State, the Overseas Advisory Council, and our program partners on the ground in the regions where we work.
 We are also encouraging all students and parents to do their own research and obtain information from reliable sources such as the CDC and the WHO.

-We acknowledge this advisory and agree that it is not safe or socially responsible to travel internationally right now.
-We also acknowledge that this situation is ever-changing and we are hopeful that over the next several months the world will have a much better understanding of COVID-19, and all communities will have access to either an effective vaccine, inexpensive and effective medical treatment, or other means of mitigating the risks of transmitting the virus.
+We acknowledge that this situation is ever-changing and we are hopeful that over the next several months COVID-19 will become endemic and that communities will have increased access to the vaccine, greater capacity for rapid and accurate testing, inexpensive and effective medical treatment and other means of mitigating the risks of transmitting the virus.

-What happens if I sign up for a Fall 2020 program now and I decide later that I’m not comfortable traveling, or the program is canceled?
+What happens if I sign up for a Carpe Diem program and I decide later that I’m not comfortable traveling, or the program is canceled?